Stereo-Boy/chopin_toolbox/README.md

     model.links = {'log', 'identity'};
     % outliers/subjects to be removed - can be left empty model.exclude = [8,12];
-    % no warnings - careful with that option model.warning_off = 1;
+    % no warnings if 1 - careful with that option model.warning_off = 0;
     % whether to use a GLM (0) or a GLME (1). model.glme = 0;